Getting started with Skycap

 A Git repository containing your application code — This can be a public or private repo.
 You can use any Git provider like GitHub / BitBucket or use your own privately hosted repo.

 Build pipelines are composed of all the individual (containerized) services that make up your application.
 Services can include raw source code that needs to be built into Docker images or pre-built images.
 You can mix and match these as required.

 Build from Source — Your code should be hosted in a git repo.
 It should contain a Dockerfile that describes how to build your image.
 Cloud 66 provides Dockerfile templates for building common web frameworks.
 You can use these to help get started.

 Pre-built Container Images — These can be hosted in any public image repo like Dockerhub or your own private repo.

-New users should click start trial for the Skycap product.
-If you’re already using Cloud 66 just click New Application → Skycap (Build containers) button on the dashboard.
+If you’re already using Cloud 66 just click New Application → Skycap (Deploy to a cluster) button on the dashboard.

-The first step is to give your application a Name — This will be used to label your application throughout the Cloud 66 dashboard.
+The first step is to give your application a name.
+This will be used to label your application throughout the Cloud 66 dashboard.